 Bordetella: Bordetella vaccination is required annually from a licensed veterinarian or a certified veterinarian technical assistant.
 We strongly suggest your dog receive the Bordetella vaccination every six months.
 If you are planning a hotel stay and your dog is approaching the end of their annual vaccination date, we strongly suggest your dog get the vaccination prior to their stay.

 It is rare that dogs have allergic reactions to vaccinations, but it can happen.
-For these dogs and seniors we will accept titers through Michigan State laboratories only.
+For these dogs and seniors we will accept titers for all vaccines except Bordetella.
 You should contact your veterinarian for further information.
-(Test results from MI State Laboratories would be required.)

 If your dog develops diarrhea at home we suggest you keep them home to make sure they are feeling their best before coming in to attend the DayStay Program®.